 In the past, penalty therapy was reserved for children who did not wear a patch or where compliance was an issue.

-Amblyopia treatment studies, however, have shown that atropine penalty in patients with moderate amblyopia (defined by the study as visual acuity better than 20/100) is as effective as patch.
+Amblyopia treatment studies, however, have shown that the atropine penalty in patients with moderate amblyopia (defined by the study as visual acuity better than 20/100) is as effective as a patch.

 Amblyopia treatment studies were conducted in children aged 3 to 7 years.

-Amblyopia treatment studies have also shown that weekend atropine use provided an improvement in visual acuity similar to daily atropine use when treating moderate amblyopia in 3- to 7-year-old children.
+Amblyopia treatment studies have also shown that weekend atropine use improved visual acuity similar to daily atropine use when treating moderate amblyopia in 3- to 7-year-old children.

-Atropine drops or ointment are instilled into the non-amlomopic eye.
-This therapy is sometimes used in conjunction with eyeglass patching or occlusion (such as tape, nail polish) by individual practitioners.
+Atropine drops or ointment are instilled into the non-amblyopic eye.
+This therapy is sometimes used in conjunction with individual practitioners’ eyeglass patching or occlusion (such as tape and nail polish).

 In amblyopia treatment studies evaluating patching versus atropine penalty, atropine penalty and patching were used in conjunction with 1 hour of near vision activities.